Temporary Auto Insurance: Everything You Need To Know

 A lapse in insurance can cost you in a number of ways, including being caught driving uninsured, payments of reinstatement fees for any loss of driving privileges, and increasing auto insurance rates based on the now higher risk you pose as a driver because of that period of time where you had a lapse in coverage.

 But you don’t have to find yourself in this situation.
-If you purchase temporary auto insurance, which can be anything from five-day car insurance coverage and one-week insurance for new drivers to 30-day or two-month car insurance coverage, you’ll be able to protect yourself from a lapse in coverage or driving uninsured.
+If you purchase temporary auto insurance, which can be anything from five-day car insurance coverage and one-week insurance for new drivers to 30-day car insurance or two-month car insurance coverage, you’ll be able to protect yourself from a lapse in coverage or driving uninsured.

 Make sure you purchase the level of coverage you need based on how you plan to drive under this temporary insurance.
 There’s no excuse for a lapse in coverage, especially because you don’t have to purchase coverage for six months at a time.
 You can purchase seven-day car insurance online, as well as other temporary coverage.